danielsaidi/SystemNotification/Sources/SystemNotification/SystemNotification.docc/SystemNotification.md

 ![SystemNotification logo](Logo.png)

-These notifications have a default style, but can be customized to fit your specific needs.
+System notifications have a standard style, but can be customized to great extent to fit your specific needs.

 ## Supported Platforms

-SystemNotification supports `iOS v14`, `macOS v11`, `tvOS v14` and `watchOS v7`.
+SystemNotification supports `iOS 14`, `macOS 11`, `tvOS 14` and `watchOS 7`.